cleavr/cleaverdocs/content/documentation/new-sites.md

 Enabling wildcard allows you to handle wildcard domains with your application.
 For WordPress multi-site, you'll want to enable wildcards if you plan to use subdomains.

 Cleaver can also auto apply SSL certificates.
-If you enable both Let's Encrupt and Wildcard Subdomains, then you'll need to select a DNS Profile to manage applying SSL certificates to wildcard subdomains.
+If you enable both Let's Encrypt and Wildcard Subdomains, then you'll need to select a DNS Profile to manage applying SSL certificates to wildcard subdomains.

 #### NGINX and FastCGI Caching